Register to get access to free programming courses with interactive exercises

 <h1>About Hexlet</h1>

-<p>Hexlet - hands-on programming courses.
-We help newbies become professional programmers, and help experienced developers gain new knowledge and grow professionally.</p>
+<p>Hexlet is a platform for hands-on programming courses.
+We help beginners become professionals and assist experienced developers in gaining new knowledge and growing professionally.</p>

 </div>